|Home » Learning Curve

 Siracusa, Gruber, all of them: they're single users.
+And pretty dumb.
 They have no credentials in corporate computing.
 They're not even read by the major players.
 They don't count.
+Only business counts.

 An admin might very likely push a Linux web server and a Linux LAN server and then let the desktops be what the people want.
 The admin might very likely choose to get an Apple for desktop use.
 Those users claiming to be dependent on Windows are going to cause that poor admin a lot of grief.

-And it's a shame, for the Apple Advanced Computing Group are putting out some terrific stuff and they've already got the hardware to beat the pants off almost anyone else.
+And it's a shame, for the Apple Advanced Computing Group are putting out some terrific stuff, and they've already got hardware to beat the pants off almost anyone else.
 And it's competitively priced too.

-But all we see today are extremely small Internet naive shops running Apple server software.
-No one with an ounce of brains would even look twice at what Apple offer.
+But all we see today are extremely small Internet-naive shops running Apple server software.
+No one with an ounce of brains is going to even look twice at what Apple offer.

 Apple sell to single users - 'consumers'.
 The industry as a whole sell to pros - 'prosumers'.
 And from there the 'trickle down' gets the single user consumers.